ibm-cloud-docs/watson-assistant/add-custom-extension.md

 1. In the **Environment** field, select **Live**.
 Click **Confirm**.

-1. Repeat the configuration process, specifying the values you want to use for the Live environment.
+1. Repeat the configuration process, specifying the values you want to use for the live environment.

 The extension is now available in the environments you have configured, and it can be called from the assistant.
 For more information about how to call an extension from an action, see [Calling a custom extension](/docs/watson-assistant?topic=watson-assistant-call-extension).